matthew-brett/pydagogue/curious_git.rst

 .. [#directory-tree-types] The object types in a directory listing are almost invariably either "blob" or "tree", but can also be "commit" for recording the commit of a git submodule - see :doc:`git_submodules`.
+.. [#tag-other-objects] You might have guessed by now that a tag can refer to any git object, not just a commit.
+For example a tag can refer to a tree or a blob object, although in practice tags almost always refer to commits.
 .. [#bare-detail] The reason we need a bare repository for our backup goes deeper than the fact we do not need a working tree.
 We are soon going to do a ``push`` to this backup repository.
 The ``push`` has the effect of resetting the position of a branch (usually ``master``) in the backup repo.
-   Git is very reluctant to set a branch position in a repository with a working tree, because the new branch position will not not match the existing content of the working tree.
+   Git is very reluctant to set a branch position in a remote repository with a working tree, because the new branch position will not not match the existing content of the working tree.
 Git could either leave the remote working tree out of sync with the new branch position, or update the remote working tree by doing a checkout of the new branch position, but either thing would be very confusing for someone trying to use the working tree in that repository.
 So, by default git will refuse to ``push`` a new branch position to a remote repository with a working tree, giving you a long explanation as to why it is refusing, and listing things you can do about it.
 You can force git to go ahead and do the push, but it is much safer to use a bare repository.
 .. [#sub-trees] You have probably worked out by now that git directory listings can have files (called "blobs") and subdirectories ("trees").
    When doing the copy, we actually have to recurse into any sub-directories